-The best vegetarian halloumi fajitas served with all the trimmings.
+The best vegetarian halloumi fajitas are served with all the trimmings.
 A simple and flavorful meal perfect for any occasion.
-Ready in about 15 minutes.
+Ready in less than 30 minutes.

 What is halloumi?

 Cypriot semi-hard, unripened, and brined cheese made from a mixture of goat, sheep, and sometimes cow milk.
 It is mostly made with vegetarian rennet but to make sure that the cheese you intend to buy is suitable for vegetarians, check what’s written on the package.

 The best thing about it?
 Except for that squeaky feeling, you get when you eat it?
 It doesn’t melt, it keeps its shape when grilled or fried.
 This makes it a superb alternative to meat, especially at grill parties when you know that some of the guests are vegetarian.